drbrain/opengl/README.txt

 Current status:

 * Support for OpenGL 2.0 and 2.1 in trunk
+* Initial build support for Windows in trunk
 * Compiles and runs on GNU/Linux (with Mesa) and Mac OS X.
 * First gem release finally available.
 Run 'gem install -y ruby-opengl' to try it out
 * You must require 'gl' before using 'glu'
 * REQUIRES mkrf 0.2.0 or higher to build and install properly
-* To compile under Mac OS X you MUST install your own version of Ruby as the version included with Tiger (1.8.2) is has a broken rbconfig and will fail to build the project properly.
+* To compile under Mac OS X you MUST install your own version of Ruby as the version included with Tiger (1.8.2) has a broken rbconfig and will fail to build the project properly.
 Try either DarwinPorts, fink, or building your own from source.
 * New project maintainer